 Sometimes, lying down helps the pain pass; other times, it can make it worse.
 Some kinds of back pain result from weak muscles (more on that next).
 So when the pain comes on, consider trying some gentle stretching or going for a nice walk.
 I like to do the child’s pose (yoga), or stand in front of a wall, bend from my waist, and push my hands against the wall.
 Ahhhh, feels so good!

 Exercising isn’t just for relieving back pain when it starts.
 Regular exercise is helpful for keeping it at bay in general.
 Strengthening the core muscle groups is key, because these muscles hold your skeleton – including your spine – in alignment.
 Walking, water aerobics, and swimming are good ideas.
 Experts agree strenuous exercise that strains certain muscle groups – like weeding the garden or doing heavy lifting – are to be avoided.

 Excess weight can wreak havoc on your back.
 It pulls your spine out of alignment and strains muscles, all day.
 Check with a nutritionist, personal trainer, or other professional to help you choose the proper exercise and diet, and shed extra pounds.

 Sometimes, it just takes something small like a changed habit or a new exercise routine to relieve nagging back pain.

-In my case, I began doing Pilates and after a couple of weeks, my back pain had completely disappeared.
+In my case, I began doing Pilates, which helped strengthen my core and relax my muscles.
+After a couple of weeks, my back pain completely disappeared.
 No more physical therapy, no more pain.